 Because of this risk, we have drawn a line on not collecting any data proactively.
 While there may be some simplification value in looking for common user or framework objects and automatically passing them to Harness, we do not want to collect data without your explicit choice to send it to us.

 So, when configuring the data you will use for flag targeting, all data must be manually coded to be sent to us on your side.
 If you don’t send it, we won’t have it.

 The SDKs are the crux of how any feature flag solution works.
 You install the SDKs into your code, they communicate with the upstream service, send user or server data for targeting, and receive rule configurations to determine what states of features are served.

 Because these SDKs run in your code, we (and everyone else who builds them in our industry) treat them with great care.
 As we already covered, our SDKs do not proactively collect or communicate any data.
 Additionally, they are all open source so that they can be fully audited at any time.

 Every feature flag vendor has slightly different ways their SDKs phone home, but all will follow one or two similar patterns.
 At Harness, our SDKs support both streaming and polling mode.
 Streaming mode is where you receive server-sent events proactively, from Harness, to provide real-time updates.
 Polling mode is favored when you want less connectivity, and instead the SDKs will fetch updates periodically - they don’t require ongoing connection.
 Both are commonly used.

-We often get asked: How do we make sure feature flags aren’t an upstream dependency for your application?
+We often get asked: How do we ensure that we create a flag that isn’t an upstream dependency for your application?
 What if Harness is down?
 What if Google Cloud or AWS is down?
 What if the communication is experiencing very high latency for a particular user session?
-It’s important to know that feature flags will never result in your users seeing a broken experience.
+It's important to know that integrating feature flags into your continuous delivery cycle will never result in your users seeing a broken experience.